Last Updated on January 31, 2026 by George Pavlopoulos

 - Staatsoper Unter den Linden, which opened in 1742 as Königliche Hofoper.

-- Deutsche Oper Berlin, datick back to 1912.
+- Deutsche Oper Berlin dates back to 1912.

-- Komische Oper Berlin (Comical Opera Berlin), opened in 1892.
+- Komische Oper Berlin (Comical Opera Berlin) opened in 1892.

 The best budget hotel for Opera lovers in Berlin: Generator Mitte

-The TV-Tower of Berlin is Germany’s tallest building
+The TV Tower of Berlin is Germany’s tallest building

-Where to stay close to the TV-Tower: Holiday Inn Berlin Alexanderplatz
+Where to stay close to the TV Tower: Holiday Inn Berlin Alexanderplatz

 The Holiday Inn Express in Berlin, Alexanderplatz, is in the Mitte district and very close to the hip Prenzlauer Berg.
 The hotel offers an on-site bar, a 24-hour reception, and free WiFi.
 Breakfast is also included in the price.
-Check the Holiday Inn here.

 Napoleon and the city of Berlin